neonexus/sails-react-bootstrap-webpack/README.md

 * Automatic (incoming) request logging (manual outgoing), via Sails models / hooks.
 * Setup for Webpack auto-reload dev server.
 Build; save; auto-reload.
 * Setup so Sails will serve Webpack-built bundles as separate apps (so, a marketing site, and an admin site can live side-by-side).
-* More than a few custom [helper functions](api/helpers) to make life a little easier.
+* More than a few custom [API helper functions](api/helpers) to make life a little easier.
 * Includes [react-bootstrap](https://www.npmjs.com/package/react-bootstrap) to make using Bootstrap styles / features with React easier.
 * Schema validation and enforcement for `PRODUCTION`.
 See [schema validation and enforcement](#schema-validation-and-enforcement).
 * New passwords will be checked against the [PwnedPasswords API](https://haveibeenpwned.com/API/v3#PwnedPasswords).
 If there is a single hit for the password, an error will be given, and the user will